plaid/tiny-quickstart/react_native/README.md

 `npx react-native run-ios`

-This command will start Metro, build the app for iOS, and open an iPhone simulator.
+This command will start Metro, build the app for iOS, open an iPhone simulator, and launch the app in the simulator.
 If you encounter an error related to a simulator not being found, you can specify a simulator like so:

 `npx react-native run-ios --simulator="iPhone 14"`